micke754/PersonalLintR/README.md

 # PersonalLintR
-My personal .lintr that is combination of the Tidyvers and Google standard for writing production R code
+My personal .lintr that is combination of the Tidyverse and Google standard for writing production R code